Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

 From Eqs.~\eqref{eq:comparison_1}-\eqref{eq:comparison_4}, it is also apparent that at least two of the differences $q(z_k,x_j) - p(z_k,x_j)$, among all four, exhibit negative real parts whenever the initial state $\rho$ does not commute with the quantum observable $\sigma^z$ at time $t_1$.
 Notably, such a negativity is preserved from applying a second measurement of the observable $\sigma^x$ immediately after the first.

 Of course, in the case $\rho_{0,1}=0$, the KDQ $q(z_k,x_j)$ reduces to the TPM joint probabilities $p(z_k,x_j)$, and the no-signaling in time condition is fulfilled.
-On the contrary, in the case $\rho_{0,1}\neq 0$, the first measurement of $\sigma^z$ of the TPM scheme turns out to be invasive for the joint statistics of the measurement outcomes $(z_k(t_1),x_j(t_2))$.
+In contrast, in the case $\rho_{0,1}\neq 0$, the first measurement of $\sigma^z$ required by the TPM scheme turns out to be invasive for the joint statistics of the measurement outcomes $(z_k(t_1),x_j(t_2))$.